harryslaw/dotfiles/README.rst

 Config for a fairly simple bspwm setup
 --------------------------------------

-This is just a simple sxhkd, bspwm, lemonbar-xft-git setup for my Arch machine.
+This is just a simple sxhkd, bspwm, lemonbar-xft setup.

 Essential packages
 ------------------